 When one considers the fast pace at which a competitive company must update its technology, it can take as little as four months for knowledge and skills to become obsolete.
 When an employer does invest in new software and IT systems, they will not fully realize the benefits of their investment unless users are fully trained to make use of them.
 Software applications often go underused, because staff do not have adequate knowledge and skills to use them effectively.
 Findings have shown a direct correlation between a staff’s computer ability and corporate productivity.
 With one third of all formal training in the US devoted to computer training, a company dedicated to peak performance and productivity must have an ongoing IT and software training program.

 Employers should consider training as a high-return investment, not as an expense.
 A company should decide what its training needs are, and aim to keep training relevant to each specific position, and ensure that training is continuous, ongoing, and consistent.
 Companies engaged in a successful training program only spend about $1500 per employee per year.

-MCT offers customized training programs that can be delivered on-site, as well as a full schedule of public training courses in our state-of-the-art facilities in Denver and Phoenix.
+AETC offers customized training programs that can be delivered on-site, as well as a full schedule of public training courses delivered in our virtual training center format.

-Read more about the MCT training possibilities, contact one of our sales specialists to begin investing in your staff now.
+Read more about the AdvantEdge training possibilities, contact one of our sales specialists to begin investing in your staff now.